-I pointed to these issues in several different ways and at risk of repeating myself, I just want to spell out this principle plainly and hopefully, briefly.
+I pointed to these issues in several ways and at risk of repeating myself.
+I just want to spell out this principle plainly and hopefully, briefly.

-If you have a mentoree that is either an Initiate or a Neophyte, then you need to understand that they don’t know how to have a mentor yet.
-They don’t know what to ask you, when to call you, or even, how to interact with you.
+If you have a mentee that is either an Initiate or a Neophyte, then you need to understand that they don’t know how to have a mentor yet.
+They don’t know what to ask you, when to call you, or even how to interact with you.
 Giving your name and number isn’t enough.
-Haven’t heard from your mentoree in a while?
+Haven’t heard from your mentee in a while?
 Call them.
 Feel that they’re socially awkward when they speak with you?
 Figure out a way to break the ice.

-The point is that especially at the beginning, you have to be the motivator.
-Check-in with your mentoree weekly but if they’ve asked for space, still send an email or text once a month just to check on how they’re doing.
+The point is that, especially at the beginning; you have to be the motivator.
+Check-in with your mentee weekly, but if they’ve asked for space, still send an email or text once a month just to check on how they’re doing.
 If you feel like they’re not stimulated enough intellectually or they’re losing interest in their courses, call them and quiz them.
 Share with them an excerpt from the textbook you’re studying or even just ask them about their day.
-In any event, you should be the driving force behind keeping your mentorees engaged and traveling the White Road.
+You should be the driving force behind keeping your mentees engaged and traveling the White Road.

 #7: Lean On Your Mentors As Well

-Becoming a mentor is at times challenging and beautiful but in all the work and responsibility the mentor takes on, they can come to feel alone in the act.
-Remember that you still have mentors yourself and you can lean on them just as your mentorees lean on you.
+Becoming a mentor is challenging and beautiful, but in all the work and responsibility the mentor takes on, they can come to feel alone in the act.
+Remember that you still have mentors yourself and you can lean on them just as your mentees lean on you.